merothh/dotfiles/README.md

 dotfiles
 ========

-bunch of configs i use for my setup
+mostly a bunch of configs that revolve around my i3-gaps setup

 Usage